hgroman/scrapersky-backend/workflow/README_WORKFLOW.md

 1. Read this `README_WORKFLOW.md` document thoroughly, paying special attention to the **Rule of Thumb** in the Naming Conventions section.
 2. Open and study the detailed `Work_Order_Process.md`, paying close attention to the task lifecycle and the full specification of naming conventions.
-3. Review the `tasks.yml` for an overview of open and pending tasks.
-This is the **primary source of truth for all work items**.
+3. Review `workflow/tasks.yml` for an overview of open and pending tasks.
+This file, located at `/Users/henrygroman/development/python-projects/ScraperSky-Back-End-WorkSpace/scraper-sky-backend/workflow/tasks.yml`, is the **primary source of truth for all work items**.
-4. Skim recent entries in the `journal/` directory (facilitated by `journal_index.yml`) and the latest documents in `handoff/` for current project context and status.
+4. Skim recent entries in the `workflow/Journal/` directory (facilitated by `workflow/journal_index.yml`) and the latest documents in `workflow/Handoff/` for current project context and status.
+The journal index is located at `/Users/henrygroman/development/python-projects/ScraperSky-Back-End-WorkSpace/scraper-sky-backend/workflow/journal_index.yml`.
 5. State readiness to your team lead or project coordinator, or request any necessary clarifications.

 ---